andrespalomino/pizza_test/README.md

 - Sources include: Robot simulated packages and main control node in Qt gui
 - Video demos of GUI
+- Tested in Ubuntu 16.4 and ROS Kinetic

 - Clone